uwungu01-rep/claire_organizer-python.edition/README.md

 ## Note(s)
 1. Deleting the config folder/file could cause everything to revert back to the default setting the next time you boot up the progam.
-2. The program won't check any of the contents of any subfolders for simplicity sake, subfolders will be put into the "Others" folder.
-(Will probably add this as a switch later)

 ## License
 This project is licensed under the GNU General Public License 3.0, check [LICENSE](LICENSE) for more details.